MyCoRe-Org/mycore/modules/module-ACL-editor_v2/documentation/readme.txt

 BUGS:
+	- maybe some bugs in JavaScript
+	- scrolling in dropdown box (Rid) is slow

 TODO:
 	- fixing Bugs
-	- embedded modus
+	- embedded modus (improvements)
-	- some security checking
+	- security checking
-	- validation of the inputs
+	- validation of changes (removing rules which are in use, override existing mappings/ rules)
-	- batch processing (delete, make changes)
+	- batch processing (change Rid on mappings)
+	- wrapping long page in mapping editor
+	- removing old ACL-Editor (Editor Framework version)